muink/oneplus13-fix-tee-broken/README.md

 > [!NOTE]\
 > If the write operation fails during re-execution, it may be necessary to restore the `persist` partition
 > from your backup before retrying.
-(Untested, insufficient sample size, probability questionable)

 > [!NOTE]\
 > The written keybox only exists when the bootloader is unlocked.
 Re-locking bootloader will switch to the factory keybox.